-For example, we have entered into certain employment and severance benefits agreements with certain of our executive officers that may result in the receipt by such executive officers of cash severance payments and other benefits in the event of a covered termination of employment of each executive officer's employment.
-In addition, and for example, certain of Ocugen's directors and executive officers have options, subject to vesting, to purchase shares of Ocugen's common stock which, at the closing of the Merger, shall be converted into and become options to purchase shares of our common stock, certain of Ocugen's directors and executive officers are expected to become directors and executive officers of Histogenics upon the closing of the Merger, and all of Ocugen's directors and executive officers are entitled to certain indemnification and liability insurance coverage pursuant to the terms of the Merger Agreement.
+For example, certain of Ocugen's directors and executive officers have options, subject to vesting, to purchase shares of Ocugen's common stock which, at the closing of the Merger, shall be converted into and become options to purchase shares of our common stock, certain of Ocugen's directors and executive officers are expected to become directors and executive officers of Histogenics upon the closing of the Merger, and all of Histogenics' and Ocugen's directors and executive officers are entitled to certain indemnification and liability insurance coverage pursuant to the terms of the Merger Agreement.
 These interests, among others, may influence the officers and directors of Histogenics and Ocugen to support or approve the proposed Merger.